SUSE-Enceladus/keg/doc/source/commands/keg.rst

 -----------

 Keg is a tool which helps to create and manage image descriptions suitable for the `KIWI <https://osinside.github.io/kiwi/>`__ appliance builder.
-Its main use case is to keep control over a larger amount of image descriptions and prevent duplication of description data.
+While keg can be used to manage a single image definition the tool provides no considerable advantage in such a use case.
+The primary use case for keg are situations where many image descriptions must be managed and the image descriptions have considerable over lap with respect to content and setup.

 The key component for Keg is a data structure called `image definition tree`.
-This data structure contains all information to create KIWI image descriptions and provides data in a way that no or as little as possible duplication exists.
+This data structure is expected to contain all information necessary to create KIWI image descriptions.
+Keg is implemented such that data inheritance is possible to reduce data duplication in the `image definition tree`.

 Please find an implementation of an `image definition tree` with a focus on Public Cloud images here: